By Rick Becker 28 April 2021

 “For though we walk in the flesh, we are not waging war according to the flesh.
 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ,” 2 Corinthians 10:3-5.

 In addition to the six pieces of armour, we are instructed to pray in the Spirit.
-That does not mean pray in tongues as some assume, but pray with the help of the Holy Spirit, and in line with the word of God (Rom 8:15, 26; Gal 4:6; Jude 20).
-In the NAR, this prayer will include unbiblical “spiritual warfare” – binding, rebuking and commanding evil spirits.
+That does not mean praying in tongues as some assume, but praying with the help of the Holy Spirit, and in line with the word of God (Rom 8:15, 26; Gal 4:6; Jude 20).
+In the NAR, this prayer will include unbiblical “spiritual warfare” – binding, rebuking, and commanding evil spirits.
 But the purpose of the prayer is revealed in Paul’s request for prayer to the Ephesian church – “and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel.” – vs 19.

 When temptations or accusations come from any source, we pray, stand firm, resist and respond with “it is written…”